pletzer/collab_workflow/README.md

 ## Basic steps

  1. Each developer forks from `https://github.com/pletzer/collab_workflow`.
 Click on the fork button [DESCRIBE].
  2. Each developer creates a branch within their own repository.
-A branch represents an idea, concept, bug fix and should be named appropriately.
+A branch represents a topic (an idea, a concept, a bug fix, etc...) and should be named appropriately.
 In the following we call our new development branch `new_population_assessment`.
 The developer
     * `git checkout -b new_population_assessment` (checks out and creates the branch)
     * commits locally to their branch `git commit -a`
     * then pushes to the remote branch, `git push origin new_population_assessment`.